-Today Chris Witty, the UK’s chief medical officer tells us to prepare for the “worst weeks of the Covid Pandemic” which along with the US replay of Germany circa 1923, raging fires in Australia and California, and Brexit (breaking of the 7 seals), incline me to think 2021 will be memorable for all the wrong reasons.
+Today Chris Witty, the UK’s chief medical officer tells us to prepare for the “worst weeks of the Covid Pandemic” which along with the US replay of Germany circa 1923, raging fires in Australia and California, and Brexit (breaking of the 7 seals), 2021 will be memorable for all the wrong reasons.

-If nothing else, Lockdown’s been a time to read and write, so I hope this short story, inspired by the work of a good friend, offers some alternative to the revelations we find ourselves living through :0(Book 13)
+If nothing else, Lockdown’s been a time to read and write, so I hope this short story inspired by the work of a good friend offers some alternative to the Book of Revelations we seem to be living through (13:0).

 “A sufficient measure of civilization is the influence of good women.”

 Ralph Waldo Emerson

 Kate looked up from her sewing and peered through the window beside her; it had begun to rain.
 The bench seat followed the curve of the bay window that connected the great house’s master bedroom to the gardens.
 Through heavy leaded panes she could just make out three ducks grazing on the grass outside.
 She remembered how she’d never really agreed with the old adage about letting unkind words slide off like water from a duck’s back.

 Distracted only for a moment, she went back to the careful work of pulling a silk thread through a faded sky.
 The thread had been dyed to match the tapestry’s original stitching, which, over three and a half centuries had faded to a pallid shade of blue.
 She thought it a shame that the back of the tapestry was hidden from view.
 Forever in shadow, the colours on that side were so very vivid.
 Knowing how to restore artefacts without destroying their provenance required patience, science, and most of all sound judgement; judgement which, more often than not, came from the woman sitting opposite her.